CoScale/docs/_docs_agent/install.md

 <p class="text-center"><img src="{{ site.baseurl }}/gfx/getting-started/install-agent/agent_detection_install.png" alt="CoScale agent detection install widget" /></p>

 When you see this screen the agent is installed successfully.
 It will start downloading all configured plugins, check the configuration and start sending data to our platform.

 You can get an overview of installed agents on the `Datasources` > `Installed` page, accessible through the sidebar.
 Any configuration problems we detect will be shown here.

-To get more information, click on the service.
+To get more information about the agent, you can always click the service, as it will provide you with the latest log and status of all the plugins.

+## Agent successfully installed

+The agent is now installed and running on your system, if necessary repeat this process for all your servers.